ADataDate/Plant_Monitoring/README.md

-# Plant_Monitoring
+# IoT Plant Monitoring
-IoT project sensin the status of your plant's soil moisture level leaveraging Cayenne, an IOT platform,  as well as some SparkFun hardware.
+An IoT introductory project, sensing the status of your plant's soil moisture level, leaveraging Cayenne, an IOT platform,  as well as some SparkFun hardware.

 ## Getting Started
 Create an account with MyDevices: https://mydevices.com/